My sweet tooth and my wisdom tooth are arguing a lot lately LOL!

 I used Pillsbury Crescent dough.
 You can get it at any grocery store -in the refrigerated section- and is very easy to work with.
 If you have the option of going to a fancy market and buy a croissant dough block it also works.
 This is just the lazy way!

 I had to make them twice.
 The first batch was uncooked inside.
-So the secret is not to use very hot oil because they will brown too fast on the outside but the inside will be still raw.
+So the secret is not to use very hot oil because it will brown too fast on the outside but the inside will be still raw.
 Oil at 300°F seems to work best and be sure to cook them for 3-4 minutes, turning them around so they cook evenly.

 I still haven’t tasted an original cronut myself… but this one is GOOD!